alvr-org/ALVR/wiki/Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 5. Sometimes, a new instance of Steam will launch when launching the dashboard.
 To fix this, close both ALVR and Steam then launch Steam.
 As soon as Steam opens to the storefront, launch the ALVR dashboard.

 6. User must setup xdg shortcut themselves - see below.
-Without an xdg entry the launcher can be run manually like so:
+Without an xdg entry the launcher has to be run from terminal.

 ```sh
 flatpak run --command=alvr_launcher com.valvesoftware.Steam